Outsourced Ad Ops: Their Role, Functions, and Connection to Revenue Generation

-If you work in non-ad tech businesses, there’s a chance that you can afford to move on to another client once you make a strategic sale.
+If you don't work in adtech businesses, there’s a chance that you can afford to move on to another client once you make a strategic sale.
 In the digital advertising industry, after you make a sale everything only gets started.

-Just try to imagine a typical digital ad platform as a giant mechanism that has many moving parts and operational conditions.
-For the newcomer, it is hardly imaginable how to navigate a system powered with so many variabilities correctly.
-Who are those people that make everything work right? - Ad ops — the participants of the ad operations team that stand at the back-end of every ad campaign running.
-Let’s discover who they are and how they impact the operational outcomes of your ad tech business.
+Just try to imagine a typical digital advertising platform as a giant mechanism that has many moving parts and operational conditions.
+For the newcomer, correct navigation of a system powered with so many variabilities is hardly imaginable.
+Ad ops are those people that make everything work right, from the ad server to client communications.
+However, outsourced ad ops, are those people who can push your revenue generation forward without additional time and employment-related hardships.
+Let’s see how the ad operations team that stands at the back-end of every ad campaign executes ad-serving processes on outsource.

 What is ad operations?